 See the MariaDB FAQ for more information.

-- The previous stable release is MariaDB 5.5.
+- The previous stable releases are MariaDB 10.0 and MariaDB 5.5.

 We do updates to active releases about once a month.
 Major releases are made in about 9 month intervals.
 For 10.x releases this is likely to be done in 6 months intervals.